Baltic offensive

-The Baltic offensive, also known as the Baltic strategic offensive, was the campaign between the northern Fronts of the Red Army and the German Army Group North in the Baltic States during the autumn of 1944.
+The Baltic offensive, also known as the Baltic strategic offensive, was the military campaign between the northern Fronts of the Red Army and the German Army Group North in the Baltic States during the autumn of 1944.
 The result of the series of battles was the isolation and encirclement of the Army Group North in the Courland Pocket and Soviet re-occupation of the Baltic States.
+In Soviet propaganda, this offensive was listed as one of Stalin's ten blows.

 Background

-By early 1944, the Wehrmacht was pressed back along its entire frontline in the east.
+By early 1944, the Wehrmacht was pushed back along its entire frontline in the east.
 In February 1944, it retreated from the approaches to Leningrad to the prepared section of the Panther Line at the border of Estonia.
-In June and July, Army Group Centre was thrown back from the Belorussian SSR into Poland by Operation Bagration.
+In June and July, Army Group Centre was thrown back from the Byelorussian SSR into Poland by Operation Bagration.
 This created the opportunity for the Red Army to attack towards the Baltic Sea, thereby severing the land connection between the German Army Groups in the east.